Crazy Eddie: Advertising

 Former New York radio DJ Jerry Carroll appeared in more than 7,500 commercials as a Crazy Eddie pitchman.

-Crazy Eddie stores were famous in the New York metro area for their advertisements, which featured Jerry Carroll as the star.
-The relationship between the two sides began in 1972, when Carroll was a radio disc jockey known as "Dr. Jerry" at WPIX-FM.
-Antar had paid for an on-air ad and Carroll read the chain's slogan "his prices are insane" in an exaggerated and frenetic manner.
-When Antar heard Carroll's delivery, he telephoned the radio station and told Carroll to say the line the same way every time he read it.
+Crazy Eddie advertising in the New York metropolitan area featured Jerry Carroll.
+The association began in 1972, when Carroll was a radio disc jockey known as "Dr. Jerry" at WPIX-FM.
+Antar purchased on-air advertising and Carroll delivered the slogan "his prices are insane" in an exaggerated style.
+Antar requested that Carroll repeat the delivery consistently in later advertisements.